-Net cash used in operating activities decreased by \$10.5 million from the prior fiscal year.
-The decrease relates to a federal draw of FY 2018/2019 awards available being made prior to year-end, whereas in past years the University held off on this until after June 30.
+Net cash used in operating activities decreased by \$8.8 million from the prior fiscal year.
+The decrease relates to revenue loss due to COVID-19 as well as additional financial aid awarded through the University merit scholarship program.

-Net cash provided by non-capital financing activities increased by \$1.8 million from the prior fiscal year, which is a function of the in the increase in appropriations and an increase in gifts.
+Net cash used by noncapital financing activities increased by \$4.9 million from the prior fiscal year, which is a function of the CARES Act Funds received.

-Net cash provided used in capital financing activities increased by \$0.2 million from the prior fiscal year.
+Net cash provided used in capital financing activities decreased by \$1.9 million from the prior fiscal year.